awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 **Important**
 If you launch your container instances using an Amazon EC2 Auto Scaling group, then you should use the ECS\_CONTAINER\_INSTANCE\_TAGS agent configuration parameter to add tags\.
 This is due to the way in which tags are added to Amazon EC2 instances that are launched using Auto Scaling groups\.

-  The following is an example of a user data script that would associate tags with your container instance:
+  The following is an example of a user data script that associates tags with your container instance:

   ```
   #!/bin/bash